|PAGE LINKS:||Procedures||Tutorials||Contacts||Accessories||Other Info||Other Instruments|

-We have three Atomic Force Microscopes (AFM) and a Scanning Tunneling Microscope (STM).
-We thank Prof. Nate Lewis, the Beckman Institute, and the Chemistry an Chemical Engineering Division for making them possible..
+The MMRC operates three Atomic Force Microscopes (AFMs) and a Scanning Tunneling Microscope (STM).
 A Bruker Dimension Icon AFM with Nanoscope V controller: The Dimension Icon AFM is equipped with ScanAsyst® automatic image optimization.
-The Icon is primarily reserved for advanced AFM-based functions, particularly nanomechanical and nanoelectrical measurements.
+The Icon is capable of advanced AFM-based functions, including nanomechanical and nanoelectrical measurements.
 Click here for details.
-Scanning modes are described on here A MultiMode-8 AFM with Nanoscope V controller and A, E and J scanners: The MultiMode-8 is an upgrade of our Multimode-3 instrument.
+Scanning modes are described on here A MultiMode-8 AFM with Nanoscope V controller and A, E and J scanners (currently offline): The MultiMode-8 is an upgraded Multimode-3 instrument.
 The MultiMode-8 is equipped with ScanAsyst® automatic image optimization.
 It is designed for atomic-scale resolution imaging of surfaces.
-The newly-upgraded camera system allows easier operation.
 Click here for more details Other scanning modes are described here.
-A Digital Instruments STM with Nanoscope V controller: The STM is designed for atomic-scale resolution imaging of surfaces.
+A Digital Instruments STM with Nanoscope V controller (currently offline): The STM is designed for atomic-scale resolution imaging of surfaces.
 It can be used in constant current or height mode and as an Electrochemical STM.
-An Asylum Research-MFP Bio AFM with an inverted microscopy is described here.
+An Asylum Research-MFP Bio AFM (currently offline): The Asylum AM is mounted on a inverted optical microscope that enables correlated microscopy.
+Further details here.

 Information on how to become a AFM/SPM users are here.
 Users need to provide their own tips that are appropriate for their application.